Chapter 1. OpenShift Container Platform architecture

 For clusters that use RHCOS for all machines, updating, or upgrading, OpenShift Container Platform is a simple, highly-automated process.
 Because OpenShift Container Platform completely controls the systems and services that run on each machine, including the operating system itself, from a central control plane, upgrades are designed to become automatic events.
 If your cluster contains RHEL worker machines, the control plane benefits from the streamlined update process, but you must perform more tasks to upgrade the RHEL machines.

-Operators are both the fundamental unit of the OpenShift Container Platform 4.1 code base and a convenient way to deploy applications and software components for your applications to use.
-By using Operators as the platform foundation, OpenShift Container Platform replace manual upgrades of operating systems and control plane applications.
+Operators are both the fundamental unit of the OpenShift Container Platform 4.2 code base and a convenient way to deploy applications and software components for your applications to use.
+In OpenShift Container Platform, Operators serve as the platform foundation and remove the need for manual upgrades of operating systems and control plane applications.
 OpenShift Container Platform Operators such as the Cluster Version Operator and Machine Config Operator allow simplified, cluster-wide management of those critical components.

 Operator Lifecycle Manager (OLM) and the OperatorHub provide facilities for storing and distributing Operators to people developing and deploying applications.